jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) in default of any such member, every member holding office as a member of a committee: provided that if it is done by any official or committee member, referred to in paragraph (a) or paragraph (b), that shall be sufficient compliance with any such requirement.

+### 57B Flow-through joint ventures
+(1) This section applies to ordinary joint ventures that become flow-through joint ventures.
+(2) An ordinary joint venture that has not previously been registered may choose to become a flow-through joint venture if— (a) each member agrees in writing to become a flow-through joint venture; and (b) a nominated member of the joint venture notifies the Commissioner in the prescribed form within 21 days of the date of the agreement.
+(3) An election under subsection (2) takes effect on the date of the agreement and cannot be revoked.
+(4) Despite subsection (3), if the criteria in subsection (2) other than that specified in paragraph (b) are satisfied, the Commissioner may treat the joint venture as a flow-through joint venture with effect on a date the Commissioner decides.
+(5) Goods or services that the ordinary joint venture acquired and that are being used by a member of the flow-through joint venture for making taxable supplies are treated as if the member acquired the goods or services for the purposes of sections 21 to 21H.
+(6) A member of a flow-through joint venture must either— (a) keep records that are sufficient for the Commissioner to ascertain the proportions in which each member makes and receives joint venture supplies and acquisitions; or
+  (b) agree in writing with the other members the proportions in which each member makes and receives joint venture supplies and acquisitions.
+(7) Within 21 days of any change in membership, a nominated member of a flow-through joint venture must notify the Commissioner of—
+  (a) the name of any person who is no longer a member:
+  (b) the name and tax file number of any person who is a new member:
+  (c) the date that the change occurred.
+(8) Special rules apply to a flow-through joint venture.
+These are set out as follows:
+  (a) section 5(30), for the flow-through treatment of supplies made by the joint venture:
+  (b) sections 5(23F), 11(1)﻿(md), 19N(7)﻿(d), 75(3BB), and 78FB, which apply to zero-rated supplies between flow-through joint venture members:
+  (c) section 20(3DB), if the joint venture makes both taxable and exempt supplies:
+  (d) section 51(5C), for the registration requirements for members of the flow-through joint venture:
+  (e) section 60(2BA), which treats a member of a flow-through joint venture as an agent when supplies are made to the joint venture.
+(9) Sections 92 to 94 set out transitional provisions as follows:
+  (a) section 92 (Unincorporated bodies electing to become flow-through joint ventures):
+  (b) section 93 (Joint ventures applying flow-through treatment before 1 April 2026):
+  (c) section 94 (Transitional rule to become flow-through joint venture before 1 April 2027).

 ### 58 Personal representative, liquidator, receiver, etc
 (1) In this section and sections 46 and 55—
   - **agency period** means the period beginning on the date on which a person becomes entitled to act as a specified agent carrying on a taxable activity in relation to an incapacitated person and ending on the earlier of—